-ESPN and the AAJA Sports Task Force are pleased to offer an internship for sports journalism college students at ESPN (Bristol, CT) that will begin in the summer of 2017.
-The internship includes pay and housing for qualified candidates.
+ESPN and the AAJA Sports Task Force are pleased to offer an internship for sports journalism college students at ESPN (Bristol, CT) that will begin in the summer of 2019.
+The internship includes pay for qualified candidates.
 Applications will be submitted to ESPN from the AAJA Sports Task Force.

 ESPN Internship program details

-- Must major in journalism with an interest in pursuing a career in sports journalism.
+- Must major in journalism, communications or a related field with an interest in pursuing a career in sports journalism.

 General Application Requirements

 - AAJA membership is not required but is strongly encouraged.
 Student membership will be required for the selected candidate.

 Jackson Safon is a student at the University of Southern California studying broadcast and digital journalism.
 "My internship at ESPN provided me a great opportunity to learn major parts of the television industry and I'm continuing to learn this semester with my internship at The Ringer. [...]
 I received experience in my field of interest while also being able to pick the brains of established professionals across ESPN," Jackson says.
 He currently works as a video intern for The Ringer and as a producer/editor for USC Annenberg Media.

 Application information will only be used internally by AAJA to promote student opportunities and for program evaluation and planning.
 In the application form, please indicate whether you would like to be notified of further student opportunities from AAJA, including scholarships, grants and additional journalism training.
 AAJA will only share your application information with appropriate ESPN selection staff.